Has your charity been selected

-Total funds granted to charities (2014-2023)
+Total funds granted to charities (2014-2025)

-Total number of winning charities (2014-2023)
+Total number of winning charities (2014-2025)

 Download our Guidance for Charities. for more details of how to support and engage students.

-At every First Give Final a panel of judges will decide which class will win the £1,000 grant for their chosen charity.
-If your charity wins a grant we will get in contact and ask you to fill in a short form online, providing your BACS details so that we can transfer the £1,000 grant.
-Any funds raised by students will be sent to you directly by the school
+At every First Give Final, a panel of Judges’ will decide which class will win the £1,000 grant for their chosen charity.
+At every First Give One Day, students will donate tokens representing real money to charities through the Giving in Action session.
+In both cases, we will be in contact to ask you to complete a short form, providing your BACs details to transfer the funds.
+Any funds raised by students themselves will be processed directly by the school.
+If you are expecting to hear from us and haven’t yet, feel free to get in contact via our form or the phone number on the website.

 The most important thing I've learnt is that teamwork is key and also my confidence has been boosted.
 This has also raised my awareness of the charities around my community.